td-github-training/td-github-training.github.io/site/docs/basic/git/repositories.md

 nothing to commit, working tree clean
 ```

-Right now, we can see that we are on branch `main`, everything is up-to-date with `origin/main` and our working tree is clean.
+In the above example, we can see that we are on branch `main`, everything is up-to-date with `origin/main` and our working tree is clean.

 ## Configuration

+TODO: Add line ending configuration

 ### .gitignore